svrooij/sonos-api-docs/docs/services/av-transport.md

 |:----------|:-----|:------------|
 | **InstanceID** | `ui4` | InstanceID should always be 0 |

+**Remarks** Possibly not supported at the moment see GetCurrentTransportActions

 ### RemoveAllTracksFromQueue

 Flushes the SONOS queue.
-If queue is already empty it throw error 804

 Action body: